marina601/discover-malta/TESTING.md

 2. Welcome Message
    - View the welcome message on all devices, confirm the message appears in the centre of the page.

-2. Benefits
+3. Benefits
    - Scroll up and confirm no benefits are displayed on the page
    - Confirm each element is displayed to the user within 2 seconds interval
    - Confirm responsive layout of the elements across all screen sizes
    - Confirm each element contains `box-shadow: -3px 8px 27px -2px rgb(180 179 179 / 51%);` which makes them stand out.
    - Inspect the page in the Google Dev Tools and confirm each icon contains the `aria-hidden="True"` attribute.
-This will make the icon hidden from the screen reader, giving the user a better accessibility to the page.
+This will make the icon hidden from the screen reader, giving the user better accessibility to the page.

 ![benefits](readme-files/images/benefits.png)